lidiamcfreitas/ignis/README.md

 This will download a json file (e.g., budget-app-firebase-adminsdk.json).
 Move the file to your backend directory (e.g., backend/firebase_config.json).

+Change the firebase project
+- gcloud config get-value project; # get current project.
+See if this matches the project you want
+- gcloud projects list; # list all projects
+- gcloud config set project ignis-14a77; # Your active project does not match the quota project in your local Application Default Credentials file.
+This might result in unexpected quota issues.
+To update your Application Default Credentials quota project, use the `gcloud auth application-default set-quota-project` command.
+- gcloud auth application-default set-quota-project ignis-14a77;

 ## Usage

 ### Development